 Make Clean Cuts

-Make clean cuts close to the branch collar (the swollen area where the branch meets the trunk or another branch).
 Cut at a slight angle, sloping away from the tree, to encourage water runoff and prevent water from pooling on the cut surface.
-Avoid leaving stubs, as they can become entry points for disease and pests.

 Remove Dead and Diseased Wood